-The crown jewels of this home in Bedford Hills are the master suite and the family room.
-The master suite was designed for a client who wanted a comfortable place to relax after a long day.
+The crown jewels of this home in Bedford Hills are the primary suite and the family room.
+The primary suite was designed for a client who wanted a comfortable place to relax after a long day.
 The client wanted a soothing environment that didn’t solely rely on a neutral palette.

 The solution was to make the wall color a rich gray-green with accents of mint and taupe to bring a balance of soothing neutrals and contemporary colors.

-Adding to the charm of the master suite is the unique and eclectic collection of furniture that ties the sleeping and sitting areas together.
+Adding to the charm of the primary suite is the unique and eclectic collection of furniture that ties the sleeping and sitting areas together.

 The family room was another place where the client wanted color amidst neutrals: bold, but not too bright; neutral, but not too boring.
 The larger furniture pieces were kept neutral so that the turquoise and berry accent colors could really pop.

 The result is a funky, bright room that welcomes every occupant of the home.

 We hope you’ll love this bright, contemporary home which illustrates that when you combine neutrals with fun and whimsical colors you can create interesting and livable spaces.

 Related: Transitional Style Bathroom Ideas | Transitional Style Homes | Transitional Dining Room Ideas | Impressively Remodeled Home